Effective Date: August 14, 2012

 g.
 The Chief Financial Officer oversees all financial management, budget, strategic planning, and performance activities relating to the programs and operations of the Agency.
 The Office of the Chief Financial Officer provides Agency programmatic (cost and schedule) analysis capability leadership; establishes cost and schedule analyses policies, methods, and standards; and assists in identification of personnel with analytical expertise to support in-line programmatic activities of NASA programs and projects, as well as independent programmatic assessments (e.g., SRB).

 h.
 The NASA Chief Engineer establishes policy, oversight, and assessment of the NASA engineering and program/project management processes; implements the Engineering Technical Authority process; and serves as principal advisor to the Administrator and other senior officials on matters pertaining to the technical capability and readiness of NASA programs and projects to execute according to plans.
 The Chief Engineer directs the NASA Engineering and Safety Center (NESC) and ensures that programs/projects respond to requests from the NESC for data and information needed to make independent technical assessments and then respond to NESC assessments.
-The Chief Engineer leads the mission and program/project performance assessment for the BPR; ensures that space asset protection functional support is provided to NASA missions and management, including at a minimum, preparation of program threat summaries and project protection plans; and co-chairs the SMSR with the Office of Safety and Mission Assurance (OSMA).
+The Chief Engineer leads the mission and program/project performance assessment for the BPR; ensures that space asset protection functional support is provided to NASA missions and management, including at a minimum, preparation of project protection plans; and co-chairs the SMSR with the Office of Safety and Mission Assurance (OSMA).

 i.
 The Chief, Safety and Mission Assurance ensures the existence of robust safety and mission assurance processes and activities through the development, implementation, assessment, and functional oversight of Agency-wide safety, reliability, maintainability, quality, and risk management policies and procedures.
 The Chief, SMA serves as principal advisor to the Administrator and other senior officials on Agency-wide safety, reliability, maintainability, and quality; performs independent program and project compliance verification audits; implements the SMA Technical Authority process; monitors, collects, and assesses Agency-wide safety and mission assurance financial and performance results; oversees the prompt investigation of NASA mishaps and assures the appropriate closure; and co-chairs the Safety and Mission Success Review (SMSR) with the OCE.